kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 the following methods:
 1. Set `spec.preferDualStack: nil` and `spec.ipFamilies: nil` fields.
    api-server will default `spec.preferDualStack: false` and `spec.ipFamilies:
-   ['default ip family of the cluster']`.
+   ['default IP family of the cluster']`.
 2. Set `spec.preferDualStack: false` api-server will default `spec.ipFamilies:
-   ['cluster default ip address family']`.
+   ['cluster default IP address family']`.
-3. Set `spec.preferDualStack: nil` and `spec.ipFamilies: ['some ip family']`
+3. Set `spec.preferDualStack: nil` and `spec.ipFamilies: ['some IP family']`
-   api-server will default `spec.preferDualStack: false`. api-server will fail the request if the ip family is not configured on the cluster.
+   api-server will default `spec.preferDualStack: false`. api-server will fail the request if the IP family is not configured on the cluster.
-4. Set `spec.preferDualStack: false` and `spec.ipFamilies: ['some ip family']`
+4. Set `spec.preferDualStack: false` and `spec.ipFamilies: ['some IP family']`
-   api-server will fail the request if the ip family is not configured on the cluster.
+   api-server will fail the request if the IP family is not configured on the cluster.
-5. Set `spec.clusterIPs: ['some ip']` api-server will default `spec.preferDualStack:false` and `spec.ipFamilies: ['ip family of spec.clusterIP[0]']`. api-server will fail the request if the ip family is not configured on the cluster or the ip is out of cidr range or ip is already allocated to a different service.
+5. Set `spec.clusterIPs: ['some IP']` api-server will default `spec.preferDualStack:false` and `spec.ipFamilies: ['IP family of spec.clusterIP[0]']`. api-server will fail the request if the IP family is not configured on the cluster or the IP is out of CIDR range or IP is already allocated to a different service.

 The below are examples that follows the above rules.